zaber04/ip-address-manager/README.md

 ## Routing

-For combined routing I have come up with two solutions -
+For combined routing in Lumen (which lacks many routing features of Laravel), I have come up with two solutions -

-1. `Dynamic Loading with strict host`: Since I didn't use a `service registry microservice` due to the application scope.
+1. `Dynamic Loading with strict host`: Since I didn't use a `service registry` due to the application scope.
 I implemented a simple `RouterService` instead.
 It loads all services dynamically.

 2. `Dynamic Loading with flexible host`: Later I implemented a slightly different approach to allow flexible host naming using env.
 This approach felt more cleaner and less coupled.
+And yet there's a few tweaks I intend to make.

 ## Routing Challenges